manticoresoftware/manticoresearch-javascript/README.md

-# manticore_search_client
+# manticoresearch

-ManticoreSearchClient - JavaScript client for manticore_search_client
-Please note that this client is experimental.
+Manticoresearch - JavaScript client for manticoresearch Please note that this client is experimental.
 For full documentation of the API methods consult https://manual.manticoresearch.com/.